-Jeopardy, developed by Merv Griffin, is a game that has been around for more than 40 years.
+Jeopardy, developed by Merv Griffin, is a game that has been around for over 40 years.
 Art Fleming was the original host, but Alex Trebeck took over in 1984 and still hosts the show today.
-During that time, the game has changed some, but the basic premise of the game remains, in which the answers are given and the contestants need to form their replies in the form of a question.
+During that time the game has changed some, however the basic premise has remained, the answers are given and the contestants need to form their replies in a form of a question.

 Object of Game

 The game starts with the host revealing the six categories in that round.
 Each of the five questions in the category is worth $100 to $500.
 The champion from the previous day or the person chosen to start will pick a category and an amount.
-In other words, if one of the categories is "Animals," the player may select Animals for $300.
-The $100 questions are the easiest, and the questions get harder as they move up to the $500 ones.
+In other words, if one of the categories is “Animals”, he may select Animals for $300.
+The $100 questions are the easiest and they get harder as they move up to the $500 ones.
 The round ends when either the timer runs out or the players have answered the 30 questions.
 Each player only has a limited amount of time to answer the question.

 When the question shows, a player rings in with an answer.
 If he is correct, the money adds to his score and he gets to choose the next question.
 If he is wrong or forgets to answer in the form of a question, he loses that amount and the other contestants get a chance to answer the question.
 If no one gets the answer correct, the player who answered the last correct question is in control.

-In the Double Jeopardy round, the amounts range from $200 to $1,000--double what they were in the Jeopardy round.
+In the double Jeopardy round the amounts range from $200 to $1000 or double what they were in the Jeopardy round.
 Play is the same in this round as it is in the Jeopardy round except now there are two Daily Doubles and six new categories.
-Players can now wager up to $1,000 in Double Jeopardy; unless they have more than that amount, in which case they can wager up to the amount that they have.
+Players can now wager up to $1,000 in Double Jeopardy; unless they have more than that amount then they can wager up to the amount that they have.

 Final Jeopardy is very different from the first two rounds.
-First, if a player is in the negative or has zero, he can't play.
-After the players see the category, they make a wager, written down where the other players can't see it.
-This is where the strategy comes in--you must decide what you need to wager to win, and take into consideration how much the other players have.
-Once they see the question, contestants have 30 seconds to write down their answer in the form of a question.
+First, if a player is in the negative or has zero, he can’t play.
+After the players see the category, they make a wager, written down where the other players can’t see it.
+This is where the strategy comes in, since you must decide what you need to wager to win, and take into consideration the how much the other players have.
+Once they see the question, the contestants have 30 seconds to write down their answer in the form of a question.
 Going from the player who has the least amount of money to the one with the highest, the players reveal their answers.
-If they are correct, the amount they wagered is added to their overall amount; if they are wrong, the amount they wagered is deducted from their total amount.
-Whoever has the highest amount of money at the end is the winner.
+If they are correct, the amount they wagered adds to their amount, if they are wrong, the amount deducts.
+Whoever has the highest amount of money is the winner.

-Many different Special Jeopardy games exist.
-These include College Jeopardy, which is open to only college students; Champion Jeopardy, which is for retired champions; and versions of Jeopardy played in the classroom, such as Civics Jeopardy (see Resources).
+There are many different Special Jeopardy games.
+There are College Jeopardy, which is open to only college students; Champion Jeopardy, which is for retired champions; and then there are many versions of Jeopardy played in the classroom, such as Civics Jeopardy, which is in the Resource section.